-This policy generally includes ‘core hours’, which specifies the hours that staff must be in the office, often 10am to 4pm.
+This policy generally includes ‘core hours,’ which specify the hours that staff must be in the office, often 10 am to 4 pm.

 4. Annualized Hours

-Annualized hours arguably gives your staff the most freedom and flexibility within their schedules, as it only stipulates how many hours they must work within a year long period.
+Annualized hours arguably give your staff the most freedom and flexibility within their schedules, as it only stipulates how many hours they must work within a year-long period.

-Like flexi-time, this type of policy may include core hours in which employees will have to work regularly in the working week.
+Like flexi-time, this type of policy may include core hours in which employees will have to work regularly during the working week.

 5. Phased Retirement